microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/validator.rst

 ..  important::

-    WOPI hosts should use :ref:`test environment` to ensure that they are running the latest version of the WOPI validation application.
+    WOPI hosts should use the :ref:`test environment` to ensure that they are running the latest version of the WOPI validation application.

 ..  code-block:: xml